refinedev/refine/documentation/docs/api-reference/general-concepts.md

 export default App;
 ```

-This value however can be overriden by passing the `resource` prop to the hook:
+This value however can be overridden by passing the `resource` prop to the hook:

 ```tsx title="src/pages/posts/list.tsx"
 import { useTable } from "@refinedev/core";